2 Definitions and concepts

 Third party

-Any individual, or group of individuals that is not a member of the same group as the those commissioning analysis.
-E.g. working for a different government department, a different function or an outside company.
+Any individual or group of individuals that are not commissioners or the analysts.
+For example, they may be working for a different government department, a different function or an outside company, person or group besides the two primarily involved in a situation, especially a dispute.

 Uncertainty

-Uncertainties are things that are not known, or are in a state of doubt, or are things whose effect is difficult to know.
-They have the potential to have major consequences for a project, programme, piece of analysis meeting its objectives.1
+Uncertainties are things that are not known, are in a state of doubt or are things whose effect is difficult to know.
+They have the potential to have major consequences for a project, programme or piece of analysis meeting its objectives.
+The NAO have published a good practice guide on managing uncertainty

 Validation

-Ensuring the analysis meets the needs of its intended users and the intended use environment.
-See Glover (2014) for more information.
+Validation ensures the analysis meets the needs of its intended users and the intended use environment.

 Verification

-Ensuring the analysis meets it specified design requirements.
-See Glover (2014) for more information.
+Verification ensures the analysis meets it specified design requirements.

 Version control

-It is important to ensure that changes that have been made to analysis can be easily seen and quality assured by the analytical assurer, and the latest version of the analysis is being used.
-Tools and templates can be used to support with evidencing updates and the checks completed throughout a project providing a log of changes that have occurred, why, when, and by whom.
+It is important to ensure that the latest version of the analysis is being used and any changes made can be easily seen and quality assured by the analytical assurer.
+There are tools and templates that can be used to record any updates and checks made during a project.
+They can help to provide a log of the changes that have been made including why and when they were made, and who made them.